-The puck shall be made of vulcanized rubber, or other approved material, 2.5 cm (1 in) thick and 7.6 cm (3 in) in diameter and shall weigh between 156 g and 170 g (5 1⁄2 and 6 oz).
+The puck shall be made of vulcanized rubber, or other approved material, 2.5cm thick and 7.6cm in diameter and shall weigh between 156g and 170g.
 All pucks used in competition must be approved by the IIHF.

-A printed logo, trademark, and advertising on the puck must not exceed 4.5 cm (1/4 in) in diameter of the area of each side of a puck or 35 % of the area of each side of the puck.
+A printed logo, trademark, and advertising on the puck must not exceed 4.5cm in diameter of the area of each side of a puck or 35% of the area of each side of the puck.
 There may be printing on both sides of the puck.